Why Spain’s Threat to Hold Up Brexit Over Gibraltar Is Theater

 Brexit Is an Opportunity to Take Back Control — For Spain

 When Brexiteers said leaving the EU would be a chance to “take back control”, they presumably weren’t thinking of Spain.
 But Spain has been thinking about them.

-Now that the United Kingdom has formally triggered its exit from the bloc, the Spaniards smell an opportunity to take back control of a territory they lost to Britain over 300 years ago: Gibraltar.
+Now that the United Kingdom has formally triggered its exit from the bloc, the Spaniards smell an opportunity to take back control of a territory they lost to Britain three centuries ago: Gibraltar.
 Read more

 Spain Unwilling to Keep Gibraltar in Single Market Under Brexit